chocolatey/choco-wiki/Installation-Licensed.md

   ![install/upgrade](https://cloud.githubusercontent.com/assets/63502/13052159/e6d1be92-d3c2-11e5-8856-d7580e51e3b6.png)

-**NOTE**: Also note that order is ***very*** important here.
-You need license file placed, then chocolatey.extension, then any other licensed components.
-Expect issues if you don't follow this order exactly.
+> :memo: **NOTE**
+>
+> **Organization?**
+> If you are an organization deploying the licensed edition, you may want to review [[the organizational deployment guide|How-To-Setup-Offline-Installation]] in addition to this for options to deploy to more than one machine.
+>
+> When deploying the license file out to many machines it is recommended to wrap the license placement logic into a Chocolatey package, embedding the license into the package.
+This is super helpful when you [upgrade the license files](#how-do-i-upgrade-the-license-file) later when renewing or purchasing the full edition.
+>

-**NOTE**: Folks deploying the license out to many machines typically wrap the above logic into a Chocolatey package, embedding the license into the package.
-When they renew licenses, they just run an upgrade on the licensed package!
-Don't take a dependency on the `chocolatey.extension` package (Chocolatey Licensed Extension) as you need the license to be placed first to properly set everything when you install the licensed extension.
-Refer to [[How To Set Up Chocolatey For Organizational/Internal Use|How-To-Setup-Offline-Installation]] where not only is this covered, but we have a script you can run that will create the license package automagically.
+> Refer to [[How To Set Up Chocolatey For Organizational/Internal Use|How-To-Setup-Offline-Installation]] where we have a script you can run that will create the license package automagically.

 ### How Do I Install a Local nupkg File?

-See the next section
+See the next section - the logic is quite similar.

 ### How Do I Install The Trial Edition?

 If you've received a trial license, you will also receive a link to download a recent version of the `chocolatey.extension` package. ***You will not be able to install or upgrade the licensed edition through regular means.
 Chocolatey may add the licensed source, but your license will not be recognized on the server.***

-**NOTE:** Prior to install, see if there are any parameters (like turning off context menus) that you may want to set.
+> :memo: **NOTE:** Prior to install, see if there are any parameters (like turning off context menus) that you may want to set.
 See [install options](#install-options).

+> :warning: **WARNING**
+>
+> Order is ***VERY*** important here.
+You need license file placed, then `chocolatey.extension`, then any other licensed components.
+Expect issues if you don't follow this order exactly.

  1. Install a recent version of Chocolatey (0.10.8+) - `choco upgrade chocolatey` (due to a tight integration, `chocolatey.extension` may need a newer version than what is listed here).
  1. You received a license file in email. **That email also contains links to download licensed nupkgs.** If you received the license file from another party but not the email, please ask them to forward it over to you as you will need it.